subtract0/super-duper-disco/README.md

 **Troubleshooting:**
 - Only one ngrok tunnel per account/session is allowed on free accounts.
 If you get an error, close other ngrok sessions or use the ngrok dashboard to terminate old tunnels.
+- If you see "No HTTPS ngrok tunnel found.
+Is ngrok running?", ngrok may still be starting up.
+Wait a few seconds after running `./start-dev.ps1` before running `./set-telegram-webhook.ps1`.
+- You can check ngrok's status and see the public URL at [http://127.0.0.1:4040](http://127.0.0.1:4040) in your browser.
 - If your bot does not respond, make sure both scripts ran successfully and check that the webhook is set to the current ngrok URL.

 ## Deployment